 A My Private Coney project Flash non-fiction, brief moments and old memories of a city and mother's emotional and physical real estate disappearing at the speed of heartbreak.

 Friday, April 18, 2008

-She spent all day listening to other people go to the bathroom.
-Sitting in a quasi maid’s uniform, repeatedly offering paper towels in broken English that belied a sharpness and insight that only comes with starting life over at the age of 40 or 50 or 60.
+All day the Bathroom Attendant listened to other people go to the bathroom.
+I know because for a couple of months I hung out by the makeup mirrors in between therapy sessions and job interviews.
+She wore a quasi maid’s uniform, repeatedly offering paper towels in broken English that belied a sharpness and insight that only comes with starting life over at the age of 40 or 50 or 60.

-Rather than deal with intelligence that could hear them in their most intimate moments she was summarily dismissed by the thousands of perkily dressed mid-western mid-management women wearing their versions of the power suit they snappily wore with a Fortune 500 smugness at their NY conference before returning home to bland garden apartments or studios temporarily furnished for a pre-marital life.
+Rather than deal with intelligence that could hear them in their most intimate moments, I watched her be summarily dismissed by the thousands of perkily dressed Mid-Western mid-management women snappily wearing their versions of the power suit with a Fortune 500 smugness at their New York conference before returning home to bland garden apartments or studios temporarily furnished for a pre-marital life.

-One even demanded to know what that smell was and at the risk of being complained about, she shrugged a fuck you lady shrug and said “It’s a bathroom….”
+One even demanded to know what that smell was and, at the risk of being complained about, the Bathroom Attendant shrugged a fuck-you-lady shrug and said “It’s a bathroom.”

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.

 Please visit myprivateconey.com for additional information and sample works.